nyankoclaws/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [r/ROOM_NUM] [t/TELEGRAM] [d/DORM_TAG] [ft/FREE_TIME_TAG]`

 Examples:
 - `edit 1 n/Alex r/01-05-11` Edits the name and room number of the 1st person to be Alex and 05-11 respectively.

 **Important Note**
+- No 2 people can share the same `phone number`.
 - If `freeTimeTags` are edited, the person's `freeTimeTags` will be replaced with the new set of `freeTimeTags`.
 - Example:
     - Let Joe have a `freeTimeTag`:`Mon:1300-1400` and have the index 1:
     - `edit 1 ft/`: Will delete the existing `freeTimeTags`
     - `edit 1 ft/Tue:1300-1400 ft/Wed:1300-1400` Will replace the existing _Monday_ tag with the _Tuesday_ and _Wednesday_ tag.

 ### Deleting a person : delete